 I focus on language, literacy, and social justice, at the intersection of race, language, and ability.

-Now, as an assistant professor in the Department of Teaching and Learning my research focuses on classroom literacy practices and literacy teacher education.
-Because I draw on my experiences as a former elementary school teacher, it is important to me to continually highlight and build on what teachers and students are doing right in classrooms.
+Now, as an assistant professor in the Department of Teaching and Learning, my research focuses on classroom language and literacy practices and literacy teacher education.
+Most recently, I have been thinking about how joy, love, play, and personhood are languages in everyday literacy interactions as well as how preservice teachers learn to language the instruction and relationships in their classrooms.
+Because I draw on my experiences as a former elementary school teacher, it is important to me to continually highlight and build on what is going well in classrooms.